Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 Does Pay Yourself Back work with transferred points?

-Yes, if you transfer Ultimate Rewards points between Chase accounts (like from a Freedom to a Sapphire card), those points become eligible for the receiving card's Pay Yourself Back options.
-The Aeroplan® Credit Card also accepts points transferred from other banks.
+Yes.
+If you transfer Ultimate Rewards points from a Freedom card to your Sapphire Reserve, those points become eligible for the Reserve's higher PYB rates.
+The Aeroplan Card also accepts points transferred from other banks.

 Will redemption rates or categories change?